evilcel3ri/yaCTFpl/manual.md

 * `dirb http://IP -r`
 * `gobuster dir -w DICT -t 30 -x php,txt,js,html,css` You can use `-f` to try folders instead of files
+* if you plan to bruteforce, try generate wordlist with `CeWL`
 * if it's a Wordpress instance look into `wpscan`
 * sometimes an open FTP is also a feature from a running IIS instance which comes with a CalDav instance.
 Try it out with `davtest` and exploit with `cadaver`